davidjonidev/square-galleries-addon/README.md

-# SQUARE GALLERY ADD-ON FOR Square for WooCommerce
+# SYNC YOUR PRODUCT GALLERIES

 This is an add-on plugin for Square for WooCommerce: https://woocommerce.com/products/square/